 Having had Type 1 since the age of three, it has taught me resilience, perseverance, adaptability and many other qualities that I hold myself to today.

-Stepping up to Team Novo Nordisk’s men’s ProTour team for 2020, New Zealander Hamish Beadle brings youth, speed, and great familiarity after coming through the ranks of the Team Novo Nordisk development pipeline over the last five years.
+Stepping up to Team Novo Nordisk’s men’s ProTour team for 2021, New Zealander Hamish Beadle brings youth, speed, and great familiarity after coming through the ranks of the Team Novo Nordisk development pipeline over the last six years.

 Diagnosed with type 1 diabetes at only three years of age, Beadle doesn’t remember life without the condition.
 He grew up in an active family with one older brother.
 Both his father and brother raced bikes, so Beadle was motivated to follow in their footsteps.
 By age eight, he was already competing.
 As a junior in New Zealand, Beadle earned rankings on both the national and international track levels.
 Additionally, he and his teammates set the New Zealand national record in the U17 team pursuit and U19 team sprint.